mmunini99/NextCloudDeployment/ADVANCE/MODULE 1/ReadMeAdvanceProject1.md

 kubectl apply -f pv-pvc/mariadb-pv.yaml kubectl apply -f pv-pvc/mariadb-pvc.yaml -n cloud

-#PersistentVolume (PV) is a cluster-wide resource, not tied to any namespace.
-It represents a piece of storage in the cluster.
-Because it's a resource shared across the entire cluster, it does not belong to any specific namespace.
+#PersistentVolume (PV) is a cluster-wide resource --> not tied to any namespace.

-#PersistentVolumeClaim (PVC) is a namespaced resource.
-It lives inside a namespace because it represents a request for storage by a particular workload or application running in that namespace.
+#PersistentVolumeClaim (PVC) is a namespaced resource --> It lives inside a namespace.